awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

-# Configure the AWS IoT Greengrass Core<a name="gg-core"></a>
+# Configure the AWS IoT Greengrass core<a name="gg-core"></a>

-An AWS IoT Greengrass core is an AWS IoT thing \(device\)\.
-Like other AWS IoT devices, a core exists in the registry, has a device shadow, and uses a device certificate to authenticate with AWS IoT\.
+An AWS IoT Greengrass core is an AWS IoT thing \(device\) that acts as a hub or gateway in edge environments\.
+Like other AWS IoT devices, a core exists in the registry, has a device shadow, and uses a device certificate to authenticate with AWS IoT Core and AWS IoT Greengrass\.
 The core device runs the AWS IoT Greengrass Core software, which enables it to manage local processes for Greengrass groups, such as communication, shadow sync, and token exchange\.

 The AWS IoT Greengrass Core software provides the following functionality:<a name="ggc-software-features"></a>
 + Deployment and local execution of connectors and Lambda functions\.
 + Process data streams locally with automatic exports to the AWS Cloud\.
 + MQTT messaging over the local network between devices, connectors, and Lambda functions using managed subscriptions\.
 + MQTT messaging between AWS IoT and devices, connectors, and Lambda functions using managed subscriptions\.
-+ Secure connections between devices and the cloud using device authentication and authorization\.
++ Secure connections between devices and the AWS Cloud using device authentication and authorization\.
 + Local shadow synchronization of devices\.
-Shadows can be configured to sync with the cloud\.
+Shadows can be configured to sync with the AWS Cloud\.
 + Controlled access to local device and volume resources\.
 + Deployment of cloud\-trained machine learning models for running local inference\.
 + Automatic IP address detection that enables devices to discover the Greengrass core device\.